-Shoplift and Die: Steal anything in Adventure mode and it's automatically acknowledged by everyone in the civilization, who will immediately proceed to attack you.
-Toady has stated that fixing this is on his to-do list: part of enabling the "Thief" Adventurer Role means changing thievery from automatically recognized to discovered and investigated by townfolk (which you can counter by changing your appearance), then they will arrest you alive if you surrender.
+Shoplift and Die: It used to be that if you stole anything in Adventure mode, you would automatically be acknowledged as an enemy by everyone in the civilization, who would then immediately proceed to attack you.
+Toady has stated that fixing this is on his to-do list; part of enabling the "Thief" Adventurer Role means having thievery make the townsfolk attempt to sleuth you out (which you can counter by changing your appearance), then arrest you alive if you surrender.

 Currently downgraded to 'Shoplift and Get The Silent Treatment' — no matter what your reputation with the faction, you're instantly branded Criminal, and no member will speak to you.
 This means they won't give you quests for which they weren't going to reward you for anyway, but more importantly they won't let you stay in their houses overnight forcing you to hide from bogeymen in mountains, lairs, and beaches.